 has spent 35 years fighting for justice for women in the House of Commons – mostly from its front benches.
 ‘Like her or loathe her,’ the Daily Telegraph observed, ‘she’s tough as old boots.’

-On 6 February 2017, Roy McCloughry took a shine to her in her office in Portcullis House.
+Roy McCloughry met her in her office in Portcullis House on 6 February 2017.

 Photography: Geoff Crawford

 You were the third of four girls in quite a posh family.
 What values were instilled in you in your childhood that are still important to you?

 If I’d have thought that my parents were trying to instil anything in me, I would have been like: OK, that is exactly what I’m going to do the opposite of!
 We weren’t obedient young girls wanting to do what our parents told us, we were going to kick over the traces and do everything different.

 But I can’t help noticing, as I look back, that, despite my youthful rebelliousness, some of the things that clearly they were very concerned about have absolutely stuck – particularly being self-reliant and not depending on other people.
 For young women, that was a revolutionary message, really, because the aspiration at that time was to get yourself a husband so that you could rely on him.